-- The Call for applications will be made twice a year and will be notified through the website "www.serbonline.in" and "www.serb.gov.in".
+- The Call for applications will be notified through the website "www.serbonline.in" and "www.serb.gov.in".
 The application form along with a proper research proposal highlighting the research work to be undertaken should be submitted online through the website "www.serbonline.in".

 - The selection will be based on the recommendations of Program Advisory Committee (PAC) constituted by the Board.
 If required, the applicants maybe called for discussion/ presentation.

 For successful online submission of the application the following points may be noted:

 Documents required (in PDF) should be in prescribed format:

 - Applicant(s) should first register into the online website click here to register

 - After log-in, applicant(s) are required to fill all the mandatory fields in Profile Detail section under User Profile. which includes Bio-data, Photo, Institute Address etc.